Course: GES317KZ , 3 credits

 Jan 27 Return to MSP

-Estimated program fee: $5,600 (excluding tuition*) includes: round-trip airfare from MSP, intra-country transportation, course-related excursions, room, meals, and iNext travel medical insurance.
+Estimated program fee: $5,700 (excluding tuition*) includes: round-trip airfare from MSP, intra-country transportation, course-related excursions, room, meals, and CISI travel medical insurance.
 Students are responsible for optional entertainment and transportation expenses, passport, immunizations, telephone, and other personal expenses.

-Students can choose to do three separate payments for their interim course starting in the fall semester.
+Students will pay in three separate payments for their interim course starting in the fall semester.
 Students can also use loans by checking with the financial aid office.

 *See policies for more information